MateuszJanduraUszu/File-Shredder/README.md

 ## Uninstallation

-Run `uninstall.bat` as an administrator to revert the changes made by `install.bat` and remove both the `fshred.exe` executable and the `install.bat` script.
+Run `uninstall.bat` as an administrator to revert the changes made by `install.bat`.
 After that, delete the `uninstall.bat` script.

 ## Usage